ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 > the codewords of the learned codebook.

-This codebook is created by performing vector quantization (VQ), and we'll discuss it more in the next section.
+This codebook is created by performing vector quantization (VQ), and we'll discuss more of it in the next section.

 ## <a id="codebook"></a> Expressing images through a codebook